ethereum/act/examples/homogeneous/README.md

 (get-model)
 ```

-The query above asserts that for any state satisfying the invariant, applying either the method f or g the invariant will continue to hold.
-This query is provable by z3.
+The SMT query above asserts that for any state satisfying the invariant, applying either the method f or g the invariant will continue to hold.
+This theorem is provable by z3's SMT solver.

 ## Conclusions

-Combining non-linear arithmetic expressions and horn clauses to model smart contract invariants proves difficult for smt checkers.
+Combining non-linear arithmetic expressions and horn clauses to model smart contract invariants proves difficult for SMT-based approaches.
 But proving only the inductive step and employing a "meta-proof" that these steps are sufficient to conclude the invariant might be a more feasible strategy for proving more complicated invariants.